UCLA-BD2K/ACCRs/Annotation_Guide.md

 Data types without corresponding values in a given document may be left blank or specified as "NA".
 For most fields, unless specified otherwise, separate values are separated by semicolons.
 This is compatible with semicolons contained within original text in that the punctuation already denotes a distinct concept or idea.

+Values provided through manual annotation process will generally require cleaning and additional processing prior to analysis.
+For the ACCR set, this processing step includes standardization of values (e.g., patient ages described in words are identified using regular expressions, then converted to numerical values) and steps to increase consistency among words and phrases (e.g., most text values are converted to lowercase characters only).

 Fields marked as (internal use) are those not provided with the ACCR set but designed for focused tasks.

 ## Scoring